bluxmit/wrk-compose/README.md

 # Alnoda workspaces compose

-This repo contains example of docker-compose that can be used to launch self-hosted Alnoda workspaces with docker compoose.
+This repo contains example of docker-compose that can be used to launch self-hosted Alnoda workspaces with docker compose.

-To launch Alnoda workspace on a cloud server with basic authentication:
+To start Alnoda workspace on a cloud server with basic authentication:

 - Make sure server has docker and docker compose
 - Clone repository